ki-omniarts/4dventure/README.md

 assign functions to simple commands and be creative!

-And if you need more than just that -- don't worry -- all scripting you like can be done in Lua!
+And if you need more than just that -- don't worry!

-## Future plans ##

-We're planning to add options to compile 4dventure as a static or shared library allowing you to add more advanced features.
+All scripting you want can be done in Lua, a simple yet powerful programming language.

 ## Development ##